 Great Boulder has identified extensive copper-nickel-cobalt mineralisation at Mt Venn outlined over several kilometres.

-Notably, the multiple lenses of copper dominant near surface mineralisation is amenable to open pit mining.
+Notably, the multiple lenses of copper-dominant near-surface mineralisation are amenable to open pit mining.

 Metallurgical test work at Mt Venn is well advanced to produce copper sulphide concentrate and cobalt-nickel sulphate for the battery market.

-Early in 2018, Great Boulder commenced exploration activities over the Eastern Mafic complex, located seven kilometres south-east from the Mt Venn copper-nickel-cobalt discovery.
+Early in 2018, Great Boulder began exploration activities over the Eastern Mafic complex, located seven kilometres south-east from the Mt Venn copper-nickel-cobalt discovery.

-Subsequent aircore drilling and electromagnetic surveys established over 40 anomalies with likely sulphide sources and associated with anomalous nickel and copper geochemistry.
+Subsequent aircore drilling and electromagnetic surveys established more than 40 anomalies, with likely sulphide sources and associated with anomalous nickel and copper geochemistry.

 It is now clear there are two sulphide phases at both Mt Venn and the Eastern Mafic projects — an initial magmatic sulphide phase with higher nickel tenor and a subsequent host rock sulphide contamination that generates pyrrhotite.